Chop Chop Tree logo

 Melrose, MA (02176)

-Cambridge mandates permits for removing any tree over 8 inches diameter on private property within public view.
-The City Tree Ordinance protects specific species regardless of size.
-Applications take 14 to 21 days for approval.
-Violations carry fines starting at $300, with stricter enforcement in neighborhoods bordering Charlestown, MA and Boston, MA.
+Cambridge requires a permit to remove any tree over 8 inches in diameter on private property if it is visible from a public way.
+The City Tree Ordinance also protects certain species no matter how large or small they are.
+Approval usually takes 14 to 21 days.
+If someone removes a protected tree without permission, fines start at $300, with closer enforcement in neighborhoods near Charlestown, MA and Boston, MA.

-Look for Massachusetts arborist licenses, current liability insurance exceeding $1 million, and workers compensation coverage.
-ISA certification demonstrates advanced knowledge of local tree species.
-Verify the company holds proper Cambridge business licenses and understands municipal tree protection ordinances affecting properties throughout Roxbury, MA and Dorchester Center, MA.
+Choose a company with Massachusetts arborist licensing, active liability insurance of more than $1 million, and workers compensation coverage.
+ISA certification is a strong sign of advanced tree knowledge.
+It is also smart to confirm the business is properly licensed in Cambridge and familiar with municipal tree protection rules that affect properties across Roxbury, MA and Dorchester Center, MA.

-Cambridge accepts brush and branches under 4 inches diameter through weekly curbside yard waste collection from April through November.
-Larger material requires private disposal or transport to facilities in Brighton, MA.
-Many tree services include chipping and hauling in removal quotes, eliminating homeowner disposal responsibilities entirely.
+Cambridge collects brush and branches under 4 inches in diameter through weekly curbside yard waste pickup from April through November.
+Anything larger must be disposed of privately or taken to a facility in Brighton, MA.
+Many tree services also include chipping and hauling in the project price, which means homeowners do not have to arrange disposal themselves.

-Avoid planting silver maples due to weak branch structure and aggressive roots that damage foundations and utilities.
-Bradford pears split easily during ice storms common to Cambridge winters.
-White birches struggle in compacted urban soils.
-River birches and willows cause chronic issues in the clay soils prevalent throughout Cambridge and Boston, MA.
+Silver maples are a poor choice because they have weak limbs and invasive roots that can harm foundations and underground utilities.
+Bradford pears are also vulnerable to splitting during ice storms, which are common in Cambridge winters.
+White birches tend to struggle in compacted city soil.
+River birches and willows often create ongoing problems in the clay soils found across Cambridge and Boston, MA.